cunrein/oa-elevator/README.md

 ### Using the Script
 Move to the `script` folder in project directory and make sure the `oa-elevator.sh` has executable permissions if it does not then add it using `chmod +x oa-elevator.sh`.
 The script assumes that the `oa-elevator.jar` file is located in same directory as the script.
+The jar in this directry was built with java 17, so you will need java 17 or higher to run the jar.

 Run the following for the simple elevator:
 ```bash